tne-lab/py-behav-box-v2/docs/sources.md

 The fundamental purpose of a *Source* is to connect a component to specific hardware which is done through the `register_component` method.
 The `register_component` method takes a *Task* and *Component* as arguments to associate the component's address with the corresponding hardware representation.
 Depending on the hardware that is being interfaced, overriding this method may be as simple as keeping track of the components or require extensive interfacing with hardware libraries.
+Additional information necessary for registering a component with the Source can be delivered using a Component's metadata.
+For the core Sources, required metadata is indicated in the package reference.

 ## Reading from and writing to components